NewsIn Focus

 "I mean there could have been an explosion that wiped out an entire block," attorney David Ellin said.
 "This could have ended up a lot worse."

-WMAR-2 News obtained real time video footage of the crash captured from his office, which sits at the southeast corner of the intersection.
+WMAR-2 News obtained real time video footage of the crash captured from Ellin's office, which sits at the southeast corner of the intersection.

 Ambo vs. fuel tanker

-At the time, Myers said the Carroll County-based ambulance was headed to a 911 call in neighboring Baltimore County.
+At the time of the collision, Myers said the ambulance was headed to a 911 call in neighboring Baltimore County.

 Police say other vehicles were involved injuring seven people total.
-Another two, in addition to the injured paramedics, were taken to the hospital.
+In addition to the injured paramedics, two others were hospitalized.

 By the numbers

 “I had one one day where they just literally walked out of their car and came and knocked on our door and said, 'Can you represent me?
-I'm right out front, just had the accident,'" he recalled.
+I'm right out front, just had the accident," Ellin recalled.

 CRASH HISTORY AT OR NEAR WESTMINSTER PIKE AND BUTLER ROAD: